Chile

 • a requirement that 100% of medium and large companies in Chile must implement effective and monitorable energy efficiency and/or renewable energy measures.

-Among the contents of the new Energy Efficiency law approved in early 2021 is the promotion of energy management in the country's large consumers.
+Among the provisions of the new Energy Efficiency Law approved in early 2021, is the promotion of energy management in the country's largest consumers.
 These include all large companies with consumption over 50 Tcal per year (210 TJ/yr), cumulatively accounting for more than one third of the country’s consumed energy.
-These so-called consumers with energy management capacity have to implement an energy management system and will additionally have to prepare an annual public report on several indicators, including energy consumption and energy intensity (Ministerio de Energía, 2021e; Ministerio de Hacienda: Oficina de Partes, 2021)
+These so-called consumers with energy management capacity have to implement an energy management system that covers at least 80% of their emissions and will additionally have to prepare an annual public report on several performance indicators, including energy consumption and energy intensity (Ministerio de Energía, 2021d; Ministerio de Hacienda: Oficina de Partes, 2021).

 Transport